ubisoft/mixer/docs/getting-started/features.rst

     Generated images and UDIMs are not synchronized.
 Image files are synchronized.

 ..
 [Library]
+    Nested libraries will fail when shared folders are not in use.
 The following are not synchronized:

     * the results of **make local** and **reload**
     * library overrides

 ..
 [Media]
     Media files are synchronized.
 The result of **reload** or media path modification are not synchronized.

+..
+[Nodes]
+    Links synchronization sometimes fails.
+Some cases might cause crashes.

 .. _caveats:

 Caveats
 -------

-In additions to the limitations listed in the previous section, you should be aware of the following points:
+In addition to the limitations listed in the previous section, you should be aware of the following :

-* using undo may cause unexpected behavior.
-Using undo while in **Object** mode may undo other participants changes and also lead to crashes.
+* using undo may cause unexpected behavior and cause crashes.
+Using undo while in **Object** mode may undo other participants changes.
 * the files saved by all participants are :ref:`not exactly identical <saves-not-identical>`.